Ole Miss’ fast pace and shot-making were not enough to beat the short-handed Tennessee Volunteers - The Daily Mississippian

 A rebuild is something that any program tries to avoid, and Ole Miss has a chance to skip that part.
 No one has ever said that Ole Miss necessarily has severely less talent than the rest of the SEC, but the talent it did have never meshed correctly.
 A new coach and culture could be an easy, quick fix.

-Whoever Ole Miss brings in will provide a sense of newness that the program has desperately needed.
+Newly minted Ole Miss Men’s Basketball Head Coach Chris Beard will no doubt revitalize the program in a way that it desperately needs.
 There will be a new lead voice in the Rebel locker room next season, and that is something to be excited about.

 As previously mentioned, Ole Miss was not expected to make any noise after the regular season ended, but the fact that they did shows great promise and development from this team.
 As the university continues its search for a new head coach, it will become more and more important to get the hire right in order to get Ole Miss back to where it needs to be.